Where to find the best tacos in Tijuana

 The prohibition of alcohol in the United States during the 1920s turned Tijuana into the second most important gaming center in the world.
 The entertainment industry brought people to play but also to work.
 To this day, the economy in Tijuana brings Mexicans from across the country to work.
 Many of them can cook too.

-In my opinion, Mexico City, Los Angeles, and Tijuana are the three best taco destinations because of their diversity.
+In my opinion, Mexico City, Guadalajara, and Tijuana are the three best taco destinations in Mexico because of their diversity.
 You can find Mexican cuisine from just about every corner of the republic in one place.
 Just look at the names of the taco stands, El Poblano, El Mazateño, and El Tapatío, among many other regional distinctions.

 Best Tacos In Tijuana